 Once I learned how to live and thrive in Alzheimer's World,

 Now don't let me mislead you.
-This took about 4 years.
+This took a lot of practice and hard work.
 Don't worry, you can do it quicker than I did.
 You now have the benefit of my experiences here on the ARR.

-Once I had Dotty calmed down and secure, and me calmed down and confident, I decided based on that positive experience that I could accomplish much more.
+Once I had Dotty calmed down and secure, and me calmed down and confident, I learned I could accomplish much more.

 I mean, Dotty stopped being mean and nutty, and I stopped feeling all stressed out.